 “Our office is essentially our service van because we are always going to client sites for service calls or maintenance,” Adam mentioned.
 “We’re often meeting with the clients’ employees and acting as the face of the company, so you need to not only be able to speak and engage with people but also have a wide range of knowledge because of all the things we work on in a clients’ building, whether it be heating, air handling units, boilers.”

 Larry also outlined what his role entails as a Senior Manager of Accounts and Sales in the service team in Toronto.

-“I have a lot of different responsibilities: making sure that the team always has their foot on the gas, helping our existing customer base and helping grow our preventative maintenance sales always looking for new clients, helping to procure certain components from suppliers, along with other tasks that hit my desk during the day” Larry said.
-“I’m always trying to make sure that our customers are getting the value add that Modern Niagara has to offer.”
+“I have a lot of different responsibilities: making sure that the team always has their foot on the gas, helping our existing client base and helping grow our preventative maintenance sales always looking for new clients, helping to procure certain components from suppliers, along with other tasks that hit my desk during the day” Larry said.
+“I’m always trying to make sure that our clients are getting the value add that Modern Niagara has to offer.”

 “I think one of the best things about working in services is the day-to-day action, making sure things that are working well and helping the clients with what they need is very satisfying,” Larry mentioned.
 “Working in services for so long, I know when our clients call for service, they need us right away.”

 Domenic added that one of the most interesting parts of the services for him is being able to assist clients as well as sharing the incredible work of Modern Niagara’s service teams with current or prospective clients.